Taj ul Masajid, the biggest mosque in India, that took over 100 years to build

 Darul Uloom Tajul Masajid, the religious school or Madrasa, is also part of this mosque complex.
 This place of higher religious learning was inaugurated in 1950, even while Taj-ul-masajid mosque was in an unfinished state.

 As per our guide, Mr. Jamal Ayub (a journalist by profession), apart from religion, the 500+ students learn Arabic, Hindi, English, Maths,and other modern subjects at Darul Uloom Taj-Ul-Masajid.

-There is also a 4 year college level degree course equivalent to a BA degree.
-There are also hostel rooms in the premises along the three walls of the mosque.
+There is also a 4 year college-level degree course leading to an equivalent to a BA degree.
+There are also hostel rooms on the premises along the three walls of the mosque.